 It is possible for the coat to change colors with your Goldendoodle, even if they have the Merle coloring in them.

-Goldendoodles as puppies are going to have one type of coat, but as they get older and have more aging happen, the colors are going to change a bit.
+Goldendoodles as puppies are going to have one type of coat, but as they get older and have more aging happens, the colors are going to change a bit.

 This is why you may see a black Goldendoodle turn more grey or silver as they get older or some of the tans fade to more of a cream color as well.